Our research seeks ways to improve the systems and processes we use to collect and treat wastewater. This includes:

 - developing new treatment technologies to remove pharmaceuticals, personal care products and other micro pollutants

-During its use, water takes up faecal wastes and other contaminations.
-This used water is then discharged back into the environment.
-Until the 1960s, water drained from urban areas directly into surface waters.
-But, due to surface water deterioration, waste water treatment systems were installed to protect surface waters from pollution.
+During its use, water takes up faecal wastes and other contaminants.
+This used water is discharged back into the environment.
+Until the 1960s, water from urban areas drained directly into surface waters.
+But, due to surface water deterioration, wastewater treatment systems were installed to protect surface waters from pollution.

-Waste water is now recognised as a resource for many valuable materials such as water itself, nutrients, feedstocks for bioplastics, and chemical energy and heat.
-More utilities are seeking efficient and effective ways to recover these materials, leading to an important role in the circular economy.
+Wastewater is now recognised as a resource for many valuable materials.
+These include water itself, nutrients, feedstocks for bioplastics, chemical energy, and heat.
+More utilities are seeking efficient and effective ways to recover these materials, playing an important role in the circular economy.

-An important international development is the many uses of water for many purposes.
-This means that water will cascade through several applications, each time degrading its quality until it is unusable and requires treatment.
+An international development involves the many uses of water for many purposes.
+This means that water will cascade through several applications, each time degrading its quality, until it is unusable and requires treatment.

-A second aspect of waste water collection is urban drainage.
-This is important to keep 'dry feet', reduce nuisance and damage by extreme precipitation events.
-When we collect rainwater in a controlled way, it reduces nuisance and damage and the water can be used as an alternative water source.
+A second aspect of wastewater collection is urban drainage.
+When we collect rainwater in a controlled way, it reduces nuisance and damage, and the water can be used as an alternative water source.